 What Organs Can Cause Lower Back Pain?

 • Kidney infections are a type of UTI (urinary tract infection) usually caused by bacteria or a virus.
 They tend to be quite painful, and people typically feel the pain in their lower back or side.
-Other possible symptoms include a fever, chills, painful urination, cloudy urine, blood in urine, and a frequent urge to urinate.
+Other possible symptoms include fever, chills, painful urination, cloudy urine, blood in urine, and a frequent urge to urinate.

 • It’s crucial to note that kidney infections can be severe.
 So, if you experience potential kidney infection symptoms, visit a hospital or urgent care immediately.